 Should we wish to use Personal Information for other specific purposes (including, if applicable, any purpose that requires your consent), we will contact you.
 We will not use Personal Information for any purposes inconsistent with this Policy (and the other privacy notices or policies provided to you or otherwise made available by us from time to time) without your permission.

-If you change your mind about us using your Personal Information in the ways described in this Policy, please let us know by contacting us at email@example.com.
+If you change your mind about us using your Personal Information in the ways described in this Policy, please let us know by contacting us emailing email@example.com.

 5. HOW WE SHARE YOUR PERSONAL INFORMATION